sveronneau/gcp/vault/README.md

 Ounce deployed, you need to initialize Vault by running the following commands:

+* SSH to your instance
+* sudo su -
 * export VAULT_ADDR=http://127.0.0.1:8200
 * vault operator init
 * vault status